Finetune Images on Story

 }

-Next, create a file named runInferenceAndRegister.ts and call the finetuneInference function we just made.
+Next, create a file named inference.ts and call the finetuneInference function we just made.
 The first parameter should be the finetune_id we got from running the script above, and the second parameter is a prompt to generate a new image.

-import { finetuneInference } from './flux'
+import { finetuneInference } from './flux/finetuneInference'

-async function runInferenceAndRegister() {
+async function main() {

-const inference = await finetuneInference(
+const inference = await finetuneInference(FINETUNE_ID, PROMPT);

 console.log(inference)